Gulf Breeze UFO incident: Eyewitness reports

 After the Sentinel published Walters' photographs, both the paper and the Mutual UFO Network (MUFON) received dozens of reports of sightings in the Gulf Breeze area.
 Various reports described an orange glow, orange or blue beams of light, and an oval or oblong craft.
 One woman reported being awakened at 2:00am to find an orange-lit UFO in her yard.
 In July 1988, Fenner McConnell and his wife Shirley claimed to have seen a "disc-shaped" airplane with no wings flying over water, with landing lights shining on their pier.
 Shirley later recognized the alleged craft from the Sentinel articles.

 Brenda Pollak, a Gulf Breeze councilwoman and acquaintance of Walters, reported seeing an orange light along the treetops while driving across the Pensacola Bay Bridge on March 17, 1988.
 When she got home to tell her husband Buddy, she learned he had been at Shoreline Park where he and others were looking at Walters' photographs.
 When the group left to get hot chocolate, leaving Walters alone at the park, they saw flashes of light and rushed back to find that he had taken Polaroids of a UFO.
 Brenda denied that Walters was the sort of man who would perpetuate a hoax.
 She reported another sighting on January 8, 1990.
-Another local dignitary, Santa Rosa County Commissioner John Broxson, claimed that he and several acquaintances saw "something bright ... hovering above his home: a parade of lights of different colors and intensity."
+Another local dignitary, Santa Rosa County Commissioner John Broxson, claimed that he and several acquaintances had seen "something bright ... hovering above his home: a parade of lights of different colors and intensity."

 Art and Mary Hufford claimed to have seen "something gray, oval and silent fly over the treetops" that stayed in view for several minutes when they were driving in early November 1987, recognizing the object in Walters' photographs.
 Jeff Thompson reported that he and his 12-year-old son watched a 3 ft and 2 ft craft for about ten minutes outside his Tiger Point residence on February 8, 1989.
 He approached the craft with a flashlight and when he was "within 30 ft, the top of the craft turned white and made a crackling noise" and then "'just dissipated'".
 Thompson also stated that he watched a UFO being chased by two military jets on the same day as Walters' alleged UFO encounter.
 A tollbooth operator, Jerry Thompson (no relation), said that he and a group of people watched thirteen pink-lighted objects blink in a pattern that he could not identify.
 Residents reported seeing eight helicopters chasing a UFO on January 8, 1990, something the United States Navy denied.